ARTICLE I – MEMBERSHIP

 ARTICLE III – OFFICERS

-c.
-An Executive Committee shall consist of the two Chief Executives, the Secretary, and the Treasurer.
+- An Executive Committee shall consist of the three Chief Executives, the Secretary, and the Treasurer.

 Duties of the officers:

-a.
-When the Chief Executives are serving as Chair and Vice Chair their duties are as defined in paragraph I and II below.
+- When the Chief Executives are serving as Chair and Chair Elect their duties are as defined in paragraph I and II below.
 When the Chief Executives are serving as the two Co-chairs, they shall share equally in the responsibilities listed in paragraphs I and II below.
+The duties of the Past Chair are listed in paragraph III below.

-II.
-In the absence or inability of the Chair, the Vice-Chair shall preside at meetings of the membership and the Board.
+- In the absence or inability of the Chair, the Chair Elect or Past Chair shall preside at meetings of the membership and the Board.
 In the event that both Chief Executives are absent from the meeting of the membership or Board, a chair pro tempore shall be chosen by the Chief Executives to act at any such meeting.

-c.
-The Treasurer shall be responsible for the creation and monitoring of the US/A budget and shall oversee and authorize all expenditures.
+- The Treasurer shall be responsible for the monitoring of the US/A budget and shall oversee and authorize all expenditures.
 The Treasurer shall submit a budget for approval by the Board no later than the September Board meeting.
 Additionally, an expenditure report will be prepared and approved by the Board at every board meeting.

-d.
-US/A shall be vested with the authority to discuss and express its view on any matter of general interest, and to make recommendations concerning any such matter to the Administration Cabinet Member of the University.
-That person shall exercise such direction as will promote usefulness and growth of US/A.
+- US/A shall be vested with the authority to discuss and express its view on any matter of general interest, and to make recommendations concerning any such matter to the Administration Cabinet Member of the University.

-f.
-The chairs of the standing committees shall serve as liaisons between committees and the Board.
+- The chairs of the standing committees shall serve as liaisons between committees and the Board.
+These chair positions consist of Human Resources, Joint Affirmative Action, Programs/Staff Development, Service, By-Laws, Nominations, Web Page.

-g.
-The members-at-large should represent specific constituencies that otherwise lack representation on the Board and should serve as liaison from those constituencies to the Board.
+- The members-at-large should represent specific constituencies that otherwise lack representation on the Board and should serve as liaisons from those constituencies to the Board.

-The terms of office for the Executive Officers, Secretary, Treasurer, the University Senate and Compensation Committee representatives, and the Expense and Allocation Committee representative shall be two years.
+The terms of office for the Executive Officers, Secretary, Treasurer, the University Senate, Compensation Committee representatives, and the Expense and Allocation Committee representative shall be two years.
 The Expense and Allocation Committee representative shall serve one year as a shadow and one year as a voting member.
 The Executive Officers are limited to one term in office, while the University Senate and Compensation Committee representatives, and the Expense and Allocation Committee representative may serve two terms, but then may not serve again in that position until two years have elapsed.
 All other officers may be re-elected to multiple terms.
+In special circumstances deemed necessary by the board, Executive Officers may serve more than one term.
+This shall be decided at a board meeting by a 2/3 vote where quorum prevails before board elections.
+In special circumstances, Compensation and Expense and Allocations committee members may serve additional terms beyond their restriction.

 All officers shall take office immediately following the election.